 To evaluate the model’s predictions later, we will add a “Score Model.”
 We do this by selecting the module “Score Model” and dragging it into the workspace below the other modules.
 Finally, we need to create two connections.
 First, connect the left input of the “Score Model” with the left output of the “Train Model.”
 Second, connect the input node on the right of the “Score Model” to the output on the right of “Split Data,” which is the 30% of the original data set we use to test the model.

 Step #6 Training the Model

 Before we can train the model, we add the module “Evaluate Model” by searching it in the module tab and dragging it into the workspace.
 Finally, we connect the (left) input of the “Evaluate Model” with the output of the “Score Model.”

 Once we have created the data transformation pipelines, we are ready to train the model.
 Start the training process by clicking the “Run button” in the dark bar at the bottom.
 It may take a few minutes until the process has finished.
 Meanwhile, you can monitor the processing progress by the green checkmarks shown on the modules.

 Step #7 Evaluating Model Performance

-So far, we have built a statistical model on flight delay prediction.
+So far, we have built a statistical model for flight delay prediction.
 Of course, we want to know how often our model is right or wrong with the predictions.
-Evaluating the performance of prediction models is thus an important step in their development.
+Evaluating the performance of prediction models is thus an essential step in their development.
 To evaluate the model performance, right-click on “Evaluate Model” -> “Evaluation results” -> “Visualize.”
 Below you will find the receiver operating characteristic (ROC) of the trained model:

 Let’s look at the different metrics at the bottom.